bitwuzla/bitwuzla/docs/c/enums/bitwuzlaoption.rst

 The kind of a Bitwuzla configuration option.

-Options are configured via a :cpp:struct:`BitwuzlaOptions` instance, which must be configured before creating a :cpp:struct:`Bitwuzla` instance.
+Options are configured via a :cpp:type:`BitwuzlaOptions` instance, which must be configured before creating a :cpp:type:`Bitwuzla` instance.

 .. note::